acs-modeling-tool/acs-modeling-tool/plugins/org.eclipse.papyrus.acs.profile/README.md

     - First, right-click the `.genmodel`-file and press "Open".
 (To our knowledge, this is the only way to open it.)
     - Left-click the root element that states the name of your profile and go to the "properties view" in Eclipse Modeling Tools.
     - Scroll down to the "Model" category
-    - In "Model Directory", add "-gen" at the end of the path to output files to "src-gen" instead of "src".
+    - In "Model Directory", add "-gen" at the end of the path to output files to "`src-gen`" instead of "`src`".
 - In the `.genmodel`-tree-view, open the root element and right-click the sub-element that represents your Profile.
 - Press "generate model code".